lucari/Coal-Hopper/README.md

 # Coal-Hopper
 This is an Arduino based stepper motor controller for a model railway coal-hopper.

+The board and software has been updated as more requirements were uncovered.
+The original files can be found under the V1 folder

 When triggered, the stepper motor will move the hopper to the Away position.
 After a delay (when the hopper is emptied), the hopper will move back to the Home position.

 The design is based around an Arduino Nano and TMC2209 Silent Stepper motor controller.
 There are connection for end-stop switches, but only the Home switch is required.
 There are trigger input and busy output connections protected by opto-couplers.
 These can be removed if required and direct connections used instead (i.e relay / switch for input).
 Trimmers can be used to set the speed of the hopper, length or travel (if not using Away switch) and delay time at the Away position before moving home.